MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

         </>
       }
     </>
  )
 }
 ```

-In this code we import the `selectedWallet` and `selectedAccount` and the function `disconnectWallet` from the `useWalletProvider` hook.
+In this code, we import the `selectedWallet` and `selectedAccount` functions and the function `disconnectWallet` from the `useWalletProvider` hook.

-The code occupying lines 11 through 22 above have some conditional rendering `{selectedAccount && (...)}`.
-This means that the content inside will only be rendered if `selectedAccount` is truthy (i.e., the user has selected and connected a wallet account).
-This ensures that the detailed information about the selected wallet is only displayed when there is an active wallet connected.
+The code occupying lines 11 through 22 above has some conditional rendering `{selectedAccount && (...)}`.
+This conditional rendering means that the content inside will only be rendered if `selectedAccount` is tre (i.e., the user has selected and connected a wallet account).
+This ensures that detailed information about the selected wallet is only displayed when an active wallet is connected.
 We then display information about the wallet, but you could conditionally render anything like:

 - Wallet Address
 - Wallet Balance